scrapy/scrapy/.github/ISSUE_TEMPLATE/bug_report.md

 ### Additional context

 Any additional information, configuration, data or output from commands that might be necessary to reproduce or understand the issue.
+Please try not to include screenshots of code or the command line, paste the contents as text instead.
+You can use [GitHub Flavored Markdown](https://help.github.com/en/articles/creating-and-highlighting-code-blocks) to make the text look better.